-The Undergraduate Affairs Office plays a similar role to the Graduate Office.
+The Undergraduate Affairs Office plays a similar role to that of the Graduate Affairs Office.
 Course scheduling and room reservations are coordinated here.
 Textbooks for faculty and TA's use in their classes are available here.
 Undergraduate students with a scheduling problem should be referred here.
 All course grades, graduate and undergraduate, are handled here.
-This office also has a compilation of course syllabi and first day handouts (see: Section 5.1.2).
-All teaching personnel should supply this office with this material and give the times and location of their office hours (see: Section 5.5).
-The Course Instructor Surveys for all Physics courses are available in the Undergraduate Office for pickup at the end of the semester.
+All teaching personnel should supply this office with their office hours (see: Section 5.5).
+The Course Instructor Surveys for all Physics courses are ordered by this office as well.